 - Bike Accidents – Bicycles offer very little protection to riders, so fatal accidents are common.
 If your loved one was killed while riding a bike, you should contact Vancouver WA wrongful death lawyers right away.

 - DUI Accidents – A driver who is under the influence of drugs or alcohol is clearly acting wrongfully.
 When they cause an accident that results in fatal injuries, a wrongful death lawsuit will naturally occur.
 Call an attorney to help you initiate a claim.

 - Construction Site Accidents – Because of the large equipment on construction sites, people must be careful.
 However, defects in the dangerous machines or negligent actions by workers can easily cause a wrongful death.

 Contact Vancouver, WA Wrongful Death Lawyers for Legal Advice

 No amount of money will bring back your loved one, but justice demands some remedy.
-If you have lost someone through the negligence of another, call the Law Offices of Loren S. Etengoff at (360) 693-2919.
+If you have lost someone through the negligence of another, call the Etengoff Pak Law Group at (360) 693-2919.